+- lending infrastructure;

+- trade and supply chain finance;

+- capital markets;

 - financial market infrastructure and cross-border practices;

 - insurance and retirement income; and

 - linkages and structural issues.

-480 The concluding section of the report proposes concrete action plans through which key issues in the identified priority areas could be addressed through public-private sector 481 collaboration.
-While many of these issues fall outside the scope of finance ministries' 482 regular responsibilities, they are critical to the development of financial markets and 483 services and the achievement of the Finance Ministers' vision of sustained, balanced, 484 485 inclusive and innovative growth.
-It is hoped that APFF could provide a regional platform to bring together on a voluntary basis the relevant decision makers and stakeholders 486 487 and facilitate their collaboration in addressing these issues.
+The concluding section of the report proposes concrete action plans through which key issues in the identified priority areas could be addressed through public-private sector collaboration.
+While many of these issues fall outside the scope of finance ministries' regular responsibilities, they are critical to the development of financial markets and services and the achievement of the Finance Ministers' vision of sustained, balanced, inclusive and innovative growth.
+It is hoped that APFF could provide a regional platform to bring together on a voluntary basis the relevant decision makers and stakeholders and facilitate their collaboration in addressing these issues.